Working Closely with Researchers from the NHS and Industry

 Professor Greg Fegan

-Honorary Professor, Medicine Health and Life Science
+Honorary Professor, Faculty of Medicine Health and Life Science

 Available For Postgraduate Supervision